 When on demanding country roads the Punto does come up a little bit short when compared to rivals.
 The steering is fairly well weighted and precise (with ‘City’ off) but there is little feedback from the front wheels.
 There’s a decent chassis underneath though, offering composed handling through the bends.

-Electro-welded patches on the fabric allow ventilation in hot weather (not that we have much of that around).
+Electro-welded patches on the fabric allow ventilation in hot weather.
 Overall, the cabin is driver focused but it could feel a little more special.

 Fiat Punto comfort levels are good.
-Road, wind and tyre noise have all been well contained are not as intrusive as some rivals but on two-cylinder TwinAir models some of that raspy engine noise does resonate around the cabin.
-It is very much like marmite: you’ll either love it or hate it.
+Road, wind and tyre noise have all been well contained are not as intrusive as some rivals, but on two-cylinder TwinAir models some of that raspy engine noise does resonate around the cabin.
+It is very much like marmite: you’ll either love it or hate it – but we love it.

 All models come with electric front windows but air conditioning isn't standard on entry level Pop models - although it is available as an optional extra (worth haggling over when buying from new).